 Different companies have different pros and cons, and below are more details about my experience researching other companies and interacting with staff.

-The other company I researched and contacted are Designs for Vision, and frankly, as a whole, they did not live up to expectation.
+The other company I researched and contacted is Designs for Vision, and frankly, as a whole, they did not live up to expectations.
 Below is what I experienced with Designs for Vision compared to Orascoptic.

 The head strap is not secured